MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 The following SQL Server and database permissions for this account are configured automatically:

-- The application pool accounts for Web applications are assigned to the SP_DATA_ACCESS role for the content databases.
+- The application pool accounts for Web applications are assigned to the SPDataACCESS role for the content databases.

 - This account is assigned to the WSS_CONTENT_APPLICATION_POOLS role associated with the farm configuration database.